9. TCP/IP Programming

 ' the class

-Public Class GenericTcpClient
+Public Class clientTcpGénérique

-' receives as a parameter the characteristics of a service in the form
+' receives the characteristics of a service as a parameter in the form

 ' server port